 While Las Vegas gets all the attention as the nation’s gambling capital, Southern California is a significant gambling destination in its own right, with more than two dozen tribal casinos.
-That means residents and visitors to “SoCal” needn’t travel far to find numerous retail locations offering all of their favorite casino games like slots, video poker, baccarat and blackjack, along with “California roulette” and “California craps.”
+That means residents and visitors to “SoCal” don’t need to travel far to find numerous retail locations offering slots, video poker, baccarat, blackjack, “California roulette” and “California craps.”

-Read on for a full rundown of all that Southern California casinos have to offer, including information on casinos close to each large city, details regarding the largest casinos in the region, discussion of the most popular casino games among Southern Californians, and a list of California tribes operating casinos in the region.
+Below you can find information on casinos close to each large city, details regarding the largest casinos in the region, discussion of the most popular SoCal casino games and a list of California tribes operating casinos in the region.

 Sweepstakes casinos in California with real cash prizes